aukspot/dles/README.md

 - [Netflix - Jigsaw](https://www.netflix.com/tudum/puzzled/jigsaw/daily) - Complete the image by finding the right spot for each piece.
 Does not require a Netflix account.
 - [Netflix - Shapes](https://www.netflix.com/tudum/puzzled/shapes/daily) - Arrange the given shapes so that they fit into the silhouette.
 Does not require a Netflix account.
 - [Nodes](https://www.nodes-game.com) - A puzzle game where you connect dots to reveal beautiful images.
+- [Number Crunch](https://numbercrunch.fun) - Clear the board by efficiently matching digits.
+Clicking a number increments it, except for 9 which wraps around to 1.
 - [Puzzmo - Flipart](https://www.puzzmo.com/play/flip-art) - Rotate the pieces to fit them within the frame.
 - [Rotaboxes](https://rotaboxes.com) - Rotate all the tiles into their correct orientation to reveal today's picture.
 - [Rotatly](https://www.rotatly.com) - Rotate cells until the outline is correct.